Frequently Asked Questions

 A. You might not, and that's okay!
 We structure our massage sessions based on the idea that every body is different and a "deep tissue" session might mean something completely different to you than it does to your therapist.
 That's why sessions at Melt are entirely customized and based on a conversation/consultation you'll have with your therapist upon arrival.
 You will discuss any issues you're experiencing and hoping to address and you will chat with your therapist about the best ways to accomplish your goals.

 That being said, if you know you are looking for a specific modality that would require additional training, like Thai, Shiatsu, or cranio-sacral massage, just communicate that during your booking and we'll match you with the appropriate therapist.
+These modalities may fall under our larger umbrella of “specialty” massage.

 Q. Is There ever a time when receiving a massage is contra-indicated or unsafe?